Revealing emergent human-like conceptual representations from language prediction: Supplementary Materials and Methods

-We combined each baseline representation with LLM-derived conceptual representations and analysed the shared and unique variance each could account for~\citep{contier_distributed_2024}.
-To isolate unique variance, we orthogonalized the target representation and the neural responses with respect to the alternate representation, thereby removing the shared variance from both the representation and the fMRI data.
-The residuals of the target representation were then used to predict the fMRI residuals, and the unique variance explained by the target representation was calculated as the $R^{2}$ using twenty-fold cross-validation.
-For shared variance, we first concatenated both representations, used them to predict neural responses, and calculated the $R^{2}$ in the same twenty-fold cross-validation to determine the total variance explained.
-Shared variance was subsequently estimated by subtracting the unique contributions of each representation from this total.
-For our results, we focused on voxels with a noise ceiling greater than $5\%$ and reported the noise-ceiling-normalized $R^{2}$.
+We employed a complementary variance partitioning approach based on orthogonalization to disentangle the unique and shared variance explained by each representation~\citep{contier_distributed_2024}.
+To isolate unique variance, both the target representation and fMRI responses were orthogonalized with respect to the alternate representation, thereby removing the shared variance.
+We then used ridge regression with 20-fold cross-validation to predict the fMRI residuals from the residuals of the target representation.
+The resulting $R^{2}$ reflected the variance uniquely explained by the target representation.
+For shared variance, we concatenated both representations to predict neural responses using the same cross-validation procedure.
+The shared variance was subsequently estimated by subtracting the unique contributions of each representation from the total variance explained.
+As in the non-orthogonalized approach based on full--reduced model comparisons described in the main text, analyses were restricted to voxels with a noise ceiling above $5\%$, and results are reported as noise-ceiling-normalized $R^{2}$.
+No additional dimensionality reduction was applied, as the orthogonalization step itself removed shared variance between representations and retaining the residuals in their original dimensionality better preserves the information encoded in each representation.